ieferrari/devops-notes/README.md

 # devops-notes
 Devops cheat sheets and summary notes.
 CI/CD, databases, deployment, development, and stuff...

-**Warning**: These notes are not a complete guide, just my own summary notes on some of the devops-related technologies I have been working with.
+**Warning**: These notes are not a complete guide, just my own summary notes, mainly on some of the devops-related technologies I have been working with.

 ## Deploy